-Questlove, together with these guests, will cover a range of topics concerning some musician or some music, giving you a full insight on how and why something happened.
+Questlove, together with these guests, will cover a range of topics concerning some musicians or some music, giving you a full insight into how and why something happened.
 You can find this podcast for free on iHeart Radio as well as other podcast platforms.

 2. Song exploder

 Song Exploder is a famous podcast made by Hrishikesh Hirway.
 In this podcast, every episode is dedicated to one song by one band.
-Episodes are cca 20 minutes long and he edits them to a band dissecting a chosen song to great details.
+The episodes are around 20 minutes long and he edits them to a band dissecting a chosen song in great detail.

 Musicians then explain how and why they made the song the way it is and what was their inspiration and intent in doing so.
 You can find this podcast on Spotify, Apple Podcast, and other platforms for streaming podcasts.